guillermooo/sublime-undocs/source/reference/projects.rst

       Explains how to work with projects.

-Project information is saved in meta files that can be edited to allow further configuration than just adding or removing folders.
+Project information is saved in metadata files that can be edited to allow advanced configuration other than adding or removing folders.
-You can edit the project file
+To edit the project file
-of the currently active non-anonymous project via the **Project → Edit Project** menu.
+of the currently active project via the **Project → Edit Project** menu.
+An anonymous project cannot be configured in any way, because no .sublime-project file exists for it.

 File Format